openvinotoolkit/open_model_zoo/demos/bert_question_answering_embedding_demo/python/README.md

 If second (conventional SQuAD-tuned) Bert model is provided as well, it is used to further search for the exact answer in the best contexts found in the first step, and the result then also displayed to the user.

+## Preparing to run

+Pre-trained models, supported by demo listed in [models.lst](./models.lst) file, located at each demo folder.
+This file can be used as a parameter for [Model Downloader](../../../tools/downloader/README.md) and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).

+### Supported models

+* bert-large-uncased-whole-word-masking-squad-0001
+* bert-large-uncased-whole-word-masking-squad-emb-0001
+* bert-large-uncased-whole-word-masking-squad-int8-0001
+* bert-small-uncased-whole-word-masking-squad-0001
+* bert-small-uncased-whole-word-masking-squad-0002
+* bert-small-uncased-whole-word-masking-squad-emb-int8-0001
+* bert-small-uncased-whole-word-masking-squad-int8-0002
+* bert-large-uncased-whole-word-masking-squad-emb-0001
+* bert-small-uncased-whole-word-masking-squad-emb-int8-0001

+> **NOTE**: Refer to tables for [Intel](../../../models/intel/device_support.md) and [public](../../../models/public/device_support.md) models which summarize models support at different devices to select target inference device.

 ## Running

 Running the application with the `-h` option yields the following usage message:

 ```
 usage: bert_question_answering_embedding_demo.py [-h] -i INPUT
                                                  [--questions QUESTION [QUESTION ...]]